Pensarfeo/Elium-Academy-Exercise-platform-winter-2017/app/course/week1/day5/exercise5/description.md

 #### Flatten

-Write a function called ```flatten``` that transform an array of nexted arrays and creates a single array with all the elements of each array, no matter the depth of the nesting.
+Write a function called ```flatten``` that transform an array of nested arrays and returns one single array with all the elements of each array, no matter the depth of the nesting.

 **Example:**